 How will Brexit impact the EU’s foreign and security policy and future cooperation between the EU and UK in this policy domain?
 Does Brexit create an opportunity for more defence integration in Europe by removing the UK veto, or will the damage from losing British military capabilities be too great?

-The discussion will follow the Chatham House rule, and is restricted to invited experts from academia and politics.
+The discussion followed the Chatham House rule, and was restricted to invited experts from academia and politics.